India's World Cup triumph

 Birth of Vic Marks, the England offspinner turned broadsheet correspondent.
 Marks played six Tests and 34 one-day internationals, and is one of only five England bowlers to take two five-fors in one-day internationals (Darren Gough, Mark Ealham, Andrew Flintoff and James Anderson are the others).
 Marks is also the only Englishman to take a five-for in a World Cup match, against Sri Lanka in 1983 on his home ground at Taunton.
 He struggled for penetration at Test level with the ball, although he made fifties in his last three innings, in Pakistan in 1983-84.
 He is now cricket correspondent of the Observer, and a regular on Test Match Special.

 Birth of Ian Davis, the Australian opener who played 15 Tests in the 1970s.
 He was only 20 when he made his debut, against New Zealand in Melbourne in 1973-74, but never really lived up to the billing.
 He made one Test century, against Pakistan in Adelaide in 1976-77, and a classy 68 in the second innings of the Centenary Test the same winter.

 Kenya's best batsman is born.
 The classy Steve Tikolo played for Border in South Africa, and had a first-class average of nearly 50.
 He top-scored in Kenya's sensational win over West Indies in the 1996 World Cup, and in the same tournament slammed 96 against Sri Lanka, and 71 against England in the 1999 World Cup.
 Two years previously he'd made a glorious 147 against Bangladesh in the ICC Trophy final.
 He took over the captaincy of the national side in 2002 but quit two years later after being at the heart of a players' strike that helped lead to the ousting of the board, following which he returned as captain.
-He led them to the semi-finals of the 2003 World Cup, but quit the captaincy the following year.
-Tikolo played in the next two World Cups, and retired at the end of the disappointing 2011 campaign.
-He made a comeback at 42 for the World T20 qualifiers in 2013, and was handed coaching duties once the team failed to make it through that tournament successfully.
+Tikolo led Kenya to the semi-final of the 2003 World Cup and played in the next two, retiring at the end of the disappointing 2011 campaign before making a comeback at 42 for the World T20 qualifiers in 2013, and then moving on to coaching the team.